TaraKeck/MechaCar_Statistical_Analysis/README.md

 ## Deliverable 4:
 ### Study Design: MechaCar vs Competition
 What metric or metrics are you going to test?
+ -  Using a linear model, perform a statistical study to determine the maintenance cost for the vehicle.

 What is the null hypothesis or alternative hypothesis?
+- The null hypothesis is that the slope of the linear model is zero.
+- The alternative hypothesis is that the slope of the linear model is not zero.

 What statistical test would you use to test the hypothesis?
 And why?
+-  I would use simple linear regression to test the hypothesis since this is the most popular for future observations and measures, this would also be beneificial for consumer reports to customers as they make decisions for purchasing cars.

 What data is needed to run the statistical test?
+- The data that is needed to run this statistical test would be cost of the maintenance based on model of car and past years for reference.